 Many accurate 1921 census transcriptions have already been added to the pub history site, including London, and parts of Middlesex.
 If you can contribute to the site, send me some details to Kevan, along with some description of the specific property.

 A listing of historical London public houses, Taverns, Inns, Beer Houses and Hotels in St Anns Blackfriars, City of London.
-The St Anns Blackfriars, City of London Public House Trade Directory uses information from census, Trade Directories and History to add licensees, bar staff, Lodgers and Visitors.

 St Ann Blackfriars - this church was destroyed in the Great Fire of London in 1666; all that remains is a small open space and the Vestry Hall - in December 2009

 |Black Friar, 174 Queen Victoria Street, St Anns Blackfriars EC4||Yes||Yes|

 |Blue Last, 1 Broadway, Ludgate Hill, St Anns Blackfriars EC4||No||Yes|

 |Blue Last & Sugar Loaf, 50 Water lane, St Anns Blackfriars EC4||No||Yes|

 |George & Dragon, 10 St Andrews Hill, St Anns Blackfriars EC4||No||Yes|